omaralzouhayli/home-soc-lab-1-windows-sysmon-splunk/README.md

 # Windows Endpoint Support Lab Portfolio (PowerShell, Defender, Nessus, Log Review)

 This repo is my personal **Home Lab Portfolio** project.
-I use one Windows 11 VM as an “employee laptop” and build small labs around it to practice the kind of work a junior SOC / Security Analyst / M365 Security role does:
+I use one Windows 11 VM as an “employee laptop” and build small labs around it to practice the kind of work a junior IT support / Security Analyst / M365 Security role does:

 - Collecting and reviewing endpoint and identity telemetry
 - Writing detections and triage queries (SPL / KQL)